-The SET READ PARAMETERS Operations (SRPNV: 65h, SRPV: C0h or 63h) are used to set all the Read Register bits, and can thereby define HOLD#/RESET# pin (or ball) selection, dummy cycles, and burst length with wrap around.
+The SET READ PARAMETERS Operations (SRPNV: 65h, SRPV: C0h or 63h) are used to set dummy cycles, and burst length with wrap around.
 SRPNV is used to set the non-volatile register and SRPV is used to set the volatile register.